EpocDotFr/pyopml/docs/usage.rst

     with open('hendley_associates.opml', 'r') as f:
         document = OpmlDocument.load(f)

-* :func:`opml.OpmlDocument.loads` which unserializes a document from a string:
+* :meth:`opml.OpmlDocument.loads` which unserializes a document from a string:

 .. code-block:: python